9 Best Neighborhoods to Live in Fort Lauderdale

 Flagler Village

-With its central location, Flagler Village residents have easy access to all Fort Lauderdale offers.
+With its prime location, Flagler Village residents have easy access to all Fort Lauderdale offers.
 The Fort Lauderdale-Hollywood International Airport is just a few minutes away, as is Las Olas Boulevard and Fort Lauderdale Beach.

 The neighborhood is also home to the Fat Village Arts District, which hosts monthly art walks and has galleries, warehouses converted into studios, and restaurants.